Olmioris/Lenta-news-embeddings-classification/README.md

 ## 8. Final Evaluation (Test Set).

-The best model (TF‑IDF‑weighted embeddings) is evaluated on the held‑out test set.
+The best model on validation — Navec — is evaluated on the held‑out test set.

 Metrics include:
  - Accuracy;